top of page

 • Relationships with unpredictable or volatile people

-• Death of loved ones, even when not in tragic or extreme circumstances
+• Death of loved ones, even outside of tragic or extreme circumstances

 What about complex trauma?

-Technically, PTSD refers to a single incident; but in my experience, many people who have experienced trauma have not just experienced a single event.
-This is where complex trauma (or C-PTSD) enters the chat, and it's a whole other kettle of fish.
-As a general definition, c-PTSD refers to the broad range of psychological and physiological symptoms that can occur after experiencing a range of repeated traumatic experiences over a long period of time.
+PTSD technically refers to a single incident, but in my experience, most people dealing with trauma haven't experienced just one event.
+This is where complex trauma, or C-PTSD can come in.
+C-PTSD refers to the broad range of psychological and physiological symptoms that can develop after repeated traumatic experiences over time.

 What does complex trauma look like?